gordtulloch/mlCloudDetect/README.md

 ## Running as a service under Linux
 This setup allows you to manage user-specific services without requiring root privileges.

-To run mlCloudDetect as a service under a Debian style Linux:
+To run mlCloudDetect as a service under a Debian style Linux first edit the mlCloudDetect.service file to where the files are located then:

     mkdir -p ~/.config/systemd/user/
     cp mlCloudDetect.service ~/.config/systemd/user/